-More generally, and subject to this Policy, we may also obtain Personal Data when you correspond with or visit the Newport Street Gallery in London, the Pharmacy 2 restaurant at that Gallery or The Quay Restaurant in Ilfracombe, Devon.
+More generally, and subject to this Policy, we may also obtain Personal Data when you correspond with or visit the Newport Street Gallery in London or the Pharmacy 2 restaurant at that Gallery.
 Personal Data may also be collected from publicly available records or from other sources, including other affiliates within the Science Ltd (Jersey) group of companies.

 The types of Personal Data we collect and process may include:

 (1) basic information (name, address, date of birth, nationality, gender, etc)